 - Phencyclidine: ≥ 25 ng

 A Motion to Suppress evidence is a document filed with the court that alleges a violation of a defendant’s constitutional, statutory, or administrative rights.
 After the document is filed a hearing is held, where witnesses are called and cross-examined.
-This investigatory hearing will delve into possible violations of your Constitutional rights, starting with the time you were pulled over.
-The motion can be used to attack the ‘probable cause to stop’, the ‘probable cause to arrest’, proper police conduction of the Standard Field Sobriety Tests, admissibility of the breathalyzer, and many other constitutional violations.
+This investigatory hearing will dive into the possible violations of your Constitutional rights, starting with the situation of you being pulled over in the first place.
+The Motion to Suppress can be used to attack the ‘probable cause to stop’, the ‘probable cause to arrest’, the correct conduction of Tests, admissibility of the breathalyzer, and many other constitutional violations.